Mikewortho/Mikewortho.github.io/_posts/2017-04-06-welcome-to-jekyll.markdown

 # Feature Engineering
-I came up with following 7 features, to create our prediction model
+Upon conclusion of the exploratory data analysis I decided that the following 7 features would allow us to create a powerful predictive model; as follows:

 1.Time spent by users of both groups listening songs